ransomfeed/cyber-news/readme.md

 ## 📁 Files in this repository

 * `feeds.opml` — the main OPML file listing cybersecurity RSS sources
-* `importer.py` — script to parse and store RSS entries from the OPML file in MySQL database.
+* `importer.py` — script to parse RSS entries from the OPML file, and store in MySQL database
 * `README.md` — this file

 ## 🛠 Usage